deepsm007/tools/rh-pre-commit/README.md

 If you get a `command not found` error and you know the scripts were installed, it's likely that the place the scripts were installed is not on your path.

-When you run `make install` you may see a warning like this towards the end:
+When you run `make install`, you may see a warning like this towards the end:

 ```
 WARNING: The scripts rh-gitleaks and rh-gitleaks-gh-account are installed in '/home/user/.local/bin' which is not on PATH.
 Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.`
 ```

-If you add the directory from the warning you saw (this will be different than the one in the example above) to your PATH, that should resolve the problem.
+If you add the directory from the warning you saw to your PATH (this will be different than the one in the example above), that should resolve the problem.
 If you're not sure what it means to "add a directory to your path", a quick search online should provide some examples to help you get set up.

 Alternatively, you can reference the commands through their modules directly: